Recently I’ve received a Raspberry pi camera board. So decided to make a post about it.

 this will write 2 second video in to H264 formatted file.

-In our setup we are connected remotely to camera and so we cannot view images from putty console.
-If you wish to see images instantly, then connect a monitor via HDMI or other interface.
-Otherwise we need to download images and view them locally, or access files via network.
-I think the power of Raspberry Pi lies of accessing and controlling things remotely.
-There is a nice resource on raspberrypi.org where you can transmit feed from camera module.
-As we are using Windows for accessing things, we need couple programs to download:
+In our setup, we are connected remotely to the camera, and so we cannot view images from the putty console.
+If you wish to see images instantly, then connect a monitor via HDMI or another interface.
+Otherwise, we need to download images and view them locally or access files via the network.
+I think the power of Raspberry Pi lies in accessing and controlling things remotely.
+There is a nice resource on raspberrypi.org where you can transmit feed from the camera module.
+As we are using Windows for accessing things, we need a couple of programs to download:

 They both will help to connect to feed.
 I copied both programs to C drive in to mplayer and nc folders.

-First of all find out your PC IP address by typing ipconfig command in command prompt.
-For instanve My PC has 192.168.1.106 IP address.
+First of all, find out your PC IP address by typing ipconfig command in the command prompt.
+For instance, My PC has a 192.168.1.106 IP address.

 First of all lets run mplayer to view feed: in command prompt run following command:

 C:\nc\nc.exe -L -p 5001 | c:\mplayer\mplayer.exe -fps 31 -cache 1024 –

 Then in raspberry pi console run command to transmit feed to my PC: